-Read this blog to learn, step-by-step, how to create a targeted, practical and ethical influencing action plan that will increase the probability of you getting the outcomes that you want, and download my free influencing playbook here.
+Read this article to learn, step-by-step, how to create a targeted, practical and ethical influencing action plan that will increase the probability of you getting the outcomes that you want.
+As an added bonus, download my free influencing playbook here.

-Step 1: be clear about what you want to achieve
+Step 1: Goal clarity – be clear about what you want to achieve

 If you’re not clear about what you want to achieve, you can’t expect others to understand what you want.
-Starting off by articulating for yourself exactly what the target outcomes are means that you can align your influencing approach to achieve your goal.
+Starting by articulating for yourself exactly what your target outcomes are will help you to align your influencing approach to achieve your goal.
 For example:

 - I want to become a director in 3 months, increase my salary by 20% and qualify for the company profit share, company car and private health schemes.